 Dalsetta car park, Tidbinbilla Nature Reserve

 Gibraltar Peak, located in the Tidbinbilla Nature Reserve, is one of Canberra’s best known walks and certainly one of Canberra’s most popular.
-On the day we did this walk in early winter, we counted 40 cars in the carpark as we left and had passed over 50 other walkers on the trail.
+On the day we did this walk in early winter, we counted 40 cars in the carpark and at the end of the walk as we left the number had passed over 50.
 We started our walk mid morning, just after 10:00am which was good as we had the summit to ourselves at least for the first 15 minutes.

 The walks starts across the road from the car park at Dalsetta, which has excellent facilities including some picnic tables, toilets and ample room for at least 40 cars.
 The trail head also has some excellent interpretive signage which provides details on the local walks as well as the broader area.
 This interpretive signage is also present along the Gibraltar Peak trail right up to the summit.